panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 The deep equality function correctly determines that `hero1` and `hero2` have the same properties and values, including the equality of the nested objects `hero1.address` and `hero2.address`.

-To deeply compare objects I recommend to use [isDeepStrictEqual(object1, object2)](https://nodejs.org/api/util.html#util_util_isdeepstrictequal_val1_val2) of Node built-in `util` module, or [_.isEqual(object1, object2)](https://lodash.com/docs/4.17.15#isEqual) of `lodash` library.
+To deeply compare objects I recommend to use:

+* [isDeepStrictEqual(object1, object2)](https://nodejs.org/api/util.html#util_util_isdeepstrictequal_val1_val2) of Node built-in `util` module
+* or [_.isEqual(object1, object2)](https://lodash.com/docs/4.17.15#isEqual) of `lodash` library.

 ## 5. Summary

 The referential equality (using `===`, `==` or `Object.is()`) determines whether the operands are the same object instance.

-The manual equality check of objects requires a manual comparison of properties' values.
-While this check requires writing by hand the properties to compare, I often find this approach convenient because of its simplicity.
+The manual equality check requires a manual comparison of properties' values.
+While this check requires writing by hand the properties to compare, I find this approach convenient because of its simplicity.

 When the compared objects have a lot of properties or the structure of the objects is determined during runtime, a better approach is to use shallow check.

-If the compared objects have nested objects, the deep equality check is the way to go.
+Finally, if the compared objects have nested objects, the deep equality check is the way to go.

 Hopefully, my post has helped you understand the specifics of checking objects in JavaScript.